10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 1. Husqvarna K770 Concrete Saw – Best Overall

-The Husqvarna K770 Concrete Saw has too many positive features to discuss them all, but we will give you some of the key points to help you understand why the Husqvarna jumps to the top of our list.
+The Husqvarna K770 Concrete Saw has too many positive features to discuss them all, but we will give you some key points to help you understand why the Husqvarna jumps to the top of our list.
+It is a versatile saw that you can use to cut a curb or pavers.
+The Husqvarna has dust handling, vibration, and sound-dampening features to make the saw user-friendly.

-This is a versatile saw that you can use to cut small holes as well as cutting a curb or pavers.
-The Husqvarna has dust handling, vibration, and sound dampening features to make the saw user-friendly.
-The K770 comes with a one-year consumer warranty and no professional warranty.
-As much as we love this saw, it’s probably not going to be a go-to saw for a professional outdoor landscaper or road work company.
+The K770 comes with a 1-year consumer warranty and no professional warranty.
+As much as we love this saw, it will probably not be a go-to saw for a professional outdoor landscaper or road work company.
+It is a 5-HP model, and it has a very tight-fitting and comfortable-to-use water hookup.

 - Low vibration